mtrazzi/talk-to-paul/README.md

 * The [full_data.txt](./full_data.txt) is almost the same though instead is just a long text file where things are separated by <eop> instead of the json format above.

 These are concatenations of smaller datasets you can read more about in the [raw_data](./raw_data) README.

+## Format

+* In [prompt_completion_data](./prompt_completion_data) I have the raw files in a form {"prompt": "...", "completion": "..."} where the prompt is the message before paul christiano says something and the completion is what paul says.
+This is useful for doing more like instruction finetuning thing, or really training a chatbot.
+There is no "Paul Christiano:" or "Rob Wiblin:" in this, just directly the text that is being said.
+* In the other files however, the messages inside the "text": "" double quotes are separated by "<eom>" (end of message), and at the end of a podcast or a lesswrong thread I have a <eot> (end of thread) separator.